 Maintaining services and systems during power outages is only one type of emergency response that hospitals need to prepare for.
 In case of fire or other emergencies, hospitals need to have an evacuation plan for staff and patients.

+One of the benefits of mass notification systems is getting important messages out quickly and efficiently, which can make them an invaluable part of an emergency response plan.
 Emergency call systems, mass notification systems, voice evacuation, communications and intercom systems, and more can all assist with comprehensive facility security and emergency response.

 Does Your Hospital Have Comprehensive Security?